Frankfurt-Louisa station

-Frankfurt-Louisa station is a station on the Rhine-Main S-Bahn in the city of Frankfurt in the German state of Hesse.
-It is also on the Main-Neckar Railway between Frankfurt and Heidelberg.The station is classified by Deutsche Bahn as a category 4 station.
+Frankfurt-Louisa station is a station served by the Rhine-Main S-Bahn in the city of Frankfurt, Germany.
+It is on the Main-Neckar Railway between Frankfurt and Heidelberg and is classified by Deutsche Bahn as a category 4 station.

 History

 The station was opened soon after the connection of the Frankfurt–Offenbach railway to the Main-Neckar Railway running towards the Main-Weser station in Frankfurt.
 The junction entered into operation on 1 April 1876.
 At the same time a connecting curve was opened from the south towards Sachsenhausen and Offenbach.
 A year later, on 15 May 1877, a station was established here with a simple station building.
 The northern approach of the Main-Neckar Railway from Frankfurt to Louisa was moved further west between 1885 and 1888 as a result of the construction of the new Frankfurt main freight yard and the new Frankfurt Central Station (now called the Hauptbahnhof).

 Passenger trains initially ran between Louisa station and Offenbach to provide connections with services on the Main-Neckar Railway.
 This service was discontinued in 1895.
 Subsequently, all passengers had to make this connection via the central station.

-After S-Bahn lines S3 and S4 were opened in 1997 between Frankfurt Stresemannallee and Darmstadt, other passenger services stopping at Frankfurt-Louisa were discontinued and the unused platforms were removed.
+In 1997 lines S3 and S4 of the Rhine-Main S-Bahn were opened between Frankfurt Stresemannallee and Darmstadt Hauptbahnhof.
+Other passenger services stopping at Frankfurt-Louisa were discontinued and the unused platforms were removed.
+In December 2024 the S-Bahn network was changed and the route to Darmstadt is now served by line S6.